 Although younger people do it less often, you will find that a majority of Indonesian locals would meet together to share food and portions of different dishes.

-Hope you enjoyed reading about the famous Indonesian food!
+Hope you enjoyed the most famous Indonesian food!

-That´s it, that´s all you should know about the famous Indonesian dishes, as you have seen they are very unique and we definitely recommend you trying them all to have an incredible experience of what Indonesian food is like.
+That´s all you should know about the famous Indonesian dishes, as you have seen they are very unique and we definitely recommend you trying them all to trully experience what Indonesian food is like.

-We know there are many other delicious Indonesian foods, so if you have any other recommendation in mind, do let us know in the comments.
+We know there are many other delicious Indonesian foods, so if you have any recommendation in mind to add to our Indonesian dishes list, do let us know in the comments.

 Hope you enjoyed reading our article about the top 10 popular Indonesian foods, and if you have any other question, we would love to help you with it.